Testing the chemical homogeneity of chemically tagged dissolved birth clusters

 As the dimensionality of a data set increases, the probability of being able to generate a simulated data set $D'$ that is close to $D$ decreases.
-To account for this, a set of lower-dimensional summary statistics $S(D)$ that encapsulate the information in $D$ that is relevant can be used instead of $D$ in the algorithm.
-In this case, the acceptance criterion for the ABC algorithm is defined as $\rho(S(D'), S(D))\leq\epsilon$ \citep{ABC}.
-It is important to note that there is inevitably some loss of constraining power in using these summary statistics, as they are not sufficient statistics which encode all information related to the inference at hand.
+Thus, a set of lower dimensional summary statistics $S(D)$ that encapsulate the relevant information in $D$ can be used in the algorithm instead of $D$.
+Then, the acceptance criterion for the ABC algorithm is defined as $\rho(S(D'), S(D))\leq\epsilon$ \citep{ABC}.
+There is inevitably some loss of constraining power in using these summary statistics as they are not sufficient statistics which encode all information related to the inference at hand.

-In summary, ABC is a useful technique that makes use of prior knowledge and new information to arrive at a conclusion about the probability of a certain result being possible.
-Its method of approximating the likelihood using forward simulations of the data is advantageous over the traditional Bayes' theorem in cases where the likelihood of the data is difficult to compute.

-\subsection{The One-Dimensional Initial Stellar Mass Model}
+\subsection{The one-dimensional initial stellar mass model}